-Looking to get into the world of trucking freight, but not sure quite sure which type of freight is best for you?
-It may be that you’re keen to start your own transport business from scratch, but are intimidated by all the industry lingo (what on earth is a reefer, versus a dry van rate?).
-Luckily, all of this speciality knowledge is mainly surface confusion, which we’re here to dispel today.
-Below we’ve compiled a list of the best types of freight for rookie drivers, including the pros and cons of different truckloads – so have a read, and get your business on the road!
+Looking to get into the world of trucking freight but not quite sure which type of freight is best for you?
+It may be that you’re keen to start your own transport business from scratch but are intimidated by all the industry lingo (what on earth is a reefer, versus a dry van rate?).
+Luckily, most of the confusion about all of this specialized knowledge is just on the surface, which is what we’re here to clear up today.
+Below, we’ve compiled a list of the best types of freight for rookie drivers, including the pros and cons of different truckloads—so have a read, and get your business on the road!
+And if you are interested in how to start a trucking business, this resource here, https://www.authorityexpressllc.com/post/how-to-start-a-trucking-business, will give you more insight.

 Get the business knots sorted out